ronantakizawa/risc0mcp/README.md

 **Parameters:**
 - `a` (number): First number to multiply (supports decimal values)
 - `b` (number): Second number to multiply (supports decimal values)
-- `forceRebuild` (boolean, optional): Whether to rebuild the project from scratch

 #### `zkvm_sqrt`
 Computes the square root of a decimal number using RISC Zero zkVM and returns the result with ZK proof receipt.

 **Parameters:**
 - `n` (number): Number to compute square root for (must be non-negative, supports decimal values)
-- `forceRebuild` (boolean, optional): Whether to rebuild the project from scratch

 #### `zkvm_modexp`
 Performs modular exponentiation (a^b mod n) using RISC Zero zkVM and returns the result with ZK proof receipt.
 Ideal for cryptographic applications.